 What does the change from KGS to KGT mean for the firm and its clients?

 Managing Partner Mandy Kamykowski: This change was designed to recognize the women-owned business aspect of the firm and of course, to reflect the shareholders who are here.
-James (Smith) left and we’re not one of those old-school law firms where you just keep their name on the marquee.
-Putting Marial (Taylor) on the marquee was our way of showing our commitment to women as business owners and leaders, as well as a way to affirm our commitment to diversity in a profession that faces many challenges when it comes to diversity.
+Putting Mariel (Taylor) on the marquee was our way of showing our commitment to women as business owners and leaders, as well as a way to affirm our commitment to diversity in a profession that continues to lag behind national statistics when it comes to women in leadership roles.

-For our clients, it means they can be comfortable knowing they’ll be working with a progressive, forward-thinking firm; one that looks like the clients we are serving.
+For our clients, it means they can be comfortable knowing they will be working with a progressive, forward-thinking firm; one that looks like the clients we are serving.

-Why was Marial added to the Partner Team?

-Mandy Kamykowski: She had been a shareholder for a couple years, and she just wasn’t being recognized.
-That’s the bigger thing – when our partner from KGS, James Smith, essentially retired from litigation, it seemed like the logical step to recognize her as the shareholder she has been.
-She certainly brings substantial experience, and I think her strengths really are her ability to market to clients but also she is really good at the technical aspects of managing a case.

 KGT is a certified women-owned law firm emphasizing the importance of women as trial attorneys.
 What advantage do women bring to the role?

-Mandy Kamykowski: In the realm where we work such as insurance defense – whatever kind of insurance you’re talking about whether it’s professional liability or general commercial liability or any other kind of insurance where you have claims folks – I think those industries are way ahead of the legal industry in terms of having women in positions of power or decision-making.
-Having women in our position (outside defense counsel) is a great way to market to those claims people.
-The assimilation between the two we think is helpful.
-I also think perspectives are different – generational perspectives are different.
-We don’t have that issue because all firm partners are the same generation.
-We’re all in our early 40s, and there are very few firms like us that have the experience we do who are still here and have the longevity for our clients.
-Focusing on the women is great, but I don’t want to leave Ryan (Gavin) in the dust.
+Mandy Kamykowski: We see the clients we serve – insurance companies, health care systems, etc. –as being way ahead of the legal industry in terms of having women in positions of power or decision-making.
+Having women in our position (outside defense counsel) is a great way to market to those clients.
+We also think there are different generational perspectives KGT attorneys bring to the table that other firms don’t necessarily have.
+We’re all in our late 30s/early 40s, and there are very few firms like us that have the trial experience we do while also still having longevity in our careers.
+We think our clients are looking for these attributes in their relationships with outside counsel.

 Partner Ryan Gavin: It’s also important to understand from the perspective of trying cases and juries, our communities are more diverse; our juries are more diverse, and I think it’s important that law firms and lawyers trying cases reflect that same diversity when they show up to court.
 It’s clearly a benefit to our clients to do that.